-In some cases it may be a requirement that you use an external RDBMS, such as Oracle, MySQL, or Microsoft SQL Server as the data store - this is permitted and recommended as storing your repository data in an external RDBMS is much more reliable than the default file-system storage option.
-The JackRabbit repository.xml file contains the information where your repository data is stored, so changes to this file are necessary for RDBMS setup.
-You have two options to make changes to repository.xml, namely make all changes manually, or use the Guvnor Repository Configuration Manager.

-If you opt for the manual configuration, the easiest thing to do is to start up Guvnor with defaults (or with a suitable repository.root.directory directory as specified above) to let it generate the default repository.xml.
+In some cases it may be a requirement that you use an external RDBMS, such as Oracle, MySQL, or Microsoft SQL Server as the data store - this is permitted.
+In this case, the easiest thing to do is to start up Guvnor with defaults (or with a suitable home directory as specified above) to let it generate the default repository.xml.

 Locate the repository.xml file that was generated, and open it - it will be annotated with comments describing many of the different options.
 From here on, you will need to know a little about Jackrabbit Persistence managers, http://wiki.apache.org/jackrabbit/PersistenceManagerFAQ.

 There are a few persistence managers, some are database specific (eg Oracle).
 There is a SimpleDBPersistenceManager which works with any database that supports JDBC - you also specify the database type, so it uses the specific DDL to create the table structure (all major databases are supported).

-After you have added your configuration options, start the Guvnor application again.
-Guvnor will then create the database tables the first time it is started up if it is running against a fresh (empty) RDBMS - so its important to note that the user credentials supplied have permissions to create tables (at least initially, on first run, after that they could be locked down).
+Guvnor will create the tables the first time it is started up if it is running against a fresh (empty) RDBMS - so its important to note that the user credentials supplied have permissions to create tables (at least initially, on first run, after that they could be locked down).

-Using the Repository Configuration Manager in Guvnor is often a lot easier and a less errorprone options to make the necessary configuration changes in repository.xml.
-With Guvnor application running, select the Administration tab in the left-hand-side navigation bar, then select the Repository Configuration link.

-Figure 14.1.
-Finding the Repository Configuration Manager in the Administration section

-Repository Configuration Manager includes template configuration files for many external RDBMS types.
-The first thing you have to do is the select the RDBMS type from the dropdown menu and select if you are using JNDI to look up your data source or not.

-Figure 14.2.
-Select RDBMS type

-If you opt to use JNDI, you have to enter the JNDI name configured in your deployed data source.
-Otherwise you need to enter your RDBMS information.

-Figure 14.3.
-RDBMS information

-At this point you are ready to generate your repository.xml give your RDBMS information.
-Click on the "Generate repository config" button.

-Figure 14.4.
-Generated repository.xml

-You can download the generated repository.xml file by clicking the "Save Configuration" button, or copy/paste the generated text manually.
-Replace your existing repository.xml with the generated one and restart Guvnor for the changes to get picked up.